Graham Beck

 Graham Beck (5 December 1929 – 28 July 2010) was a South African business magnate, wine maker, stud farmer and philanthropist.
-He is best known as the one of the richest men in South Africa and founder of Kangra Group as well as the non-profit Graham Beck Foundation.
-He also owned the stud farm Gainesway Farm in the United States and the wine farm Steenberg in Cape Town in addition to other wine farms in Robertson and Franschhoek.
-Although the true extent of his wealth was unknown to the public it is known that he netted R1.08 billion in 2006 from the purchase of his 60% stake in Kangra Group's coal operation to the Spanish company Fenosa.
+He was one of the richest men in South Africa.

-Early life
+Early life and education

 Beck was born in Faure in the Western Cape region of South Africa in 1929 into a Jewish family.
 His father was a stockbroker who encouraged him to enter the coal mining business.
 After matriculating from Kingswood College he went on to complete a Bachelors of Commerce degree from the University of Cape Town.

-Coal mining
+Career

 After graduating from university Beck started working on South Africa's coal mines.
 He obtained his blasting certification and obtaining a working knowledge about the coal mining industry he began buying up smaller coal mines that larger companies were not interested in and made them profitable.
 He was closely linked to the South African mining magnate Cyril Ramaphosa who was Kangra's primary empowerment partner.
 After selling his coal interests in 2006 he focused on horse breeding and wine making.

-Horse breeding and wine making

 He first started his wine making career when he bought his first farm in Robertson in 1983, starting the wine farm from scratch.
 He recognised that the area's limestone soil might be good for both wine making and horse breeding.
 He bought Bellingham winery in Franschhoek in the 1990s and founded the Graham Beck wine label there in 1998.
 He started one of South Africa's first sparkling wine brands.

 In 1989 he bought the Douglas Green Bellingham wine company for R12 million giving him access to their distribution network.
 In 2005 he purchased Steenberg Hotel and Steenberg Winery in the Constantia Wine Route, Tokai, Cape Town, South Africa.

 He owned both the Gainesway Farm stud farm in Kentucky, United States and the Highlands stud farm in South Africa.